vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/addons-and-settings/settings/settings.md

-The Cloud Containers clusters already have certain settings applied, listed below.
+Kubernetes clusters in the Managed Containers service already have certain settings applied as listed below.

 ## kube-proxy operation mode

-The Cloud Containers network proxy runs on each node, providing access to IP addresses of services and other Cloud Containers resources.
+The Managed Containers network proxy runs on each node, providing access to IP addresses of services and other Managed Containers resources.

 This proxy can work in [several modes](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/#options), they are listed in the `--proxy-mode` setting description.
-In Cloud Containers clusters, the proxy works in `iptables` mode.
+In Kubernetes clusters in Managed Containers, the proxy works in the `iptables` mode.
 This mode of operation affects:

 - [the behavior of load balancers](../../../how-to-guides/load-balancer);
 - [on the behavior and settings of the local caching DNS server](../../../how-to-guides/dns/local-dns-cache).